ciernyvlk/Challenges/Challenge6/metadata/writeup.md

-# Hidden in the sand
+# Hidden in the Sand

 ## What vulnerability I have to test?